Advising EEA workers and self-employed people

 - Who is a jobseeker or unemployed retained worker?

-- Rights to housing and homelessness assistance for jobseekers in Scotland
+- Rights to housing and benefits for workers and jobseekers

 - The effects of the EU settlement scheme